|A Diary of my overland journey from England to Australia||

 A Canadian girl from Flin Flon, Man, who smuggled a load of hashish from Katmandu, inside tampax.

 Jim, who had driven out from London and had to go to hospital with hepatitis.
 He had a three-legged dog called Tucker that everybody took pity on and kept it well fed.

-A guy from Birmingham who had gone to France for a few days, but got a lift with somebody whom was heading east.
+A guy from Birmingham who had gone to France for a few days, but got a lucky lift with somebody who was heading east.
 His parents were quite surprised to get a letter from India.
-He decided he would carry on to Australia eventually.
+He decided he would eventually carry on to Australia .